 Budget compromise: Austria relies on stability and securing the future!

-Laimgrubengasse 10, 1060 Wien, Österreich - On January 16, 2025, the managing ÖVP club chairman August Wöginger presented the new budget at a joint press conference with a Member of the FPÖ Fuchs.
+On January 16, 2025, the acting ÖVP club chairman August Wöginger presented the new budget schedule at a joint press conference with FPÖ MP Hubert Fuchs.
 This was announced as an important step towards stability and security for Austria.
-The goal is to reduce the Maastricht deficit under three percent this year, which means consolidation of around 6.3 billion euros for 2025.
-Wöginger emphasized that the EU deficit procedure could be averted through intensive negotiations, which is considered a great success.
-He expressed special thanks to the Ministry of Finance and the employees for their work.
-These measures are crucial to ensure confidence in the state finances, as well as Kurier.at reported.
+The goal is to reduce the Maastricht deficit to below three percent this year, which means a consolidation of around 6.3 billion euros for 2025.
+Wöginger emphasized that the EU deficit procedure could be averted through intensive negotiations, which is seen as a great success.
+He expressed special thanks to the Ministry of Finance and the officials involved for their work.
+These measures are crucial to ensure confidence in public finances, as well courier.at reported.

-A central point of the budget plan is the expenditure efficiency through reforms that are scheduled to bring savings of a total of 242.5 million euros this year.
-Wöginger explained that the retirement age requires a reform to save an economic overpass of 150 million euros, as well as a reduction in the minor additional earnings for recipients of unemployment benefits, which should bring in a further 82.5 million euros.
-In addition, a reduction in the funding rates is planned, which could enable additional savings potential of 3.18 billion euros.
-This is also considered inevitable by Wöginger to stabilize the household.
+A central point of the budget plan is spending efficiency through reforms that are expected to bring savings totaling 242.5 million euros this year.
+Wöginger explained that the retirement age needs to be reformed in order to save 150 million euros in an economic-friendly manner, as well as a reduction in the small additional earnings limit for recipients of unemployment benefit, which should bring in a further 82.5 million euros.
+In addition, a reduction in funding quotas is planned, which could enable additional savings potential of 3.18 billion euros.
+Wöginger also considers this to be essential in order to stabilize the budget.

-The CEO of Wienerberger, Heimo Scheuch, expressed urgent demands to the government in a current interview to strengthen Austria's industrial location.
-He emphasized the need for a policy that takes responsibility and actively approaches the citizens.
-According to Scheuch, a continuous dialogue with industry was missing in the past.
-He pointed out that the compulsion to save could also have a negative impact on competitiveness, which is why he calls for the future government for more investments in infrastructure and residential construction.
-According to his words, a new spirit of optimism in Austria could be necessary to cope with the various challenges sustainably.
+The CEO of Wienerberger, Heimo Scheuch, expressed urgent demands on the government in a recent interview to strengthen Austria's industrial location.
+He emphasized the need for a policy that takes responsibility and actively reaches out to citizens.
+According to Scheuch, there has been a lack of continuous dialogue with the industry in the past.
+He pointed out that austerity could also have a negative impact on competitiveness, which is why he called on the future government to invest more in infrastructure and housing.
+According to him, a new spirit of optimism could be necessary in Austria in order to sustainably overcome the various challenges.